 (Ephesians 2:8-9; Colossians 2:6; John 3:16)

-We believe the Bible clearly teaches the pattern to receive God’s grace is to place faith in Jesus, repent of personal sins, confess Jesus as the Christ, the Son of the living God and to be baptized by immersion.
+We believe the Bible clearly teaches the pattern to receive God’s grace is to place faith in Jesus, repent of personal sins, confess Jesus as the Christ and to be baptized by immersion.

 (Romans 10:9; Acts 2:36-38; Mark 16:16)